bennettslin/yearlings_bobtail_app/LATEST_TODO.md

     * Clicking away unselects annotation and dismisses popup ✅
         * Escape does same ✅
 * Single key determines all logic
-    * Decide on single key
-        * Reconsider "u" and "i" for scenes (opening dev tools is annoying)
     * Hook up access logic
 * Test logic is correct when carousel nav is mounted
     * For access